James Ee, Trinity

 Biographical Information

 I read English as an undergraduate at Emmanuel College, where I took a double starred first and the Betha Wolferstan Rylands Prize for the best performance in Part I of the Tripos.
-I then completed the MPhil in English Studies at Trinity College under a Dunlevie King's Hall Studentship, ranking first in my cohort; for my performance in the Renaissance strand of the MPhil, which included a dissertation on Thomas Browne's medical rhetoric, I received the Jeremy Maule Memorial Award.
-My doctoral studies are generously funded by the Open-Oxford-Cambridge AHRC Doctoral Training Partnership and Trinity College, and I also hold an honorary Cambridge International Scholarship from the Cambridge Trust.
+I then completed the MPhil in English Studies at Trinity College under a Dunlevie King's Hall Studentship, ranking first in my cohort; for my performance in the Renaissance strand of the MPhil I received the Jeremy Maule Memorial Award.
+My doctoral studies are generously funded by the Cambridge-AHRC Doctoral Training Partnership and Trinity College, and I also hold an honorary Cambridge International Scholarship from the Cambridge Trust.

-I have taught Practical Criticism and English Literature 1500–1700, and am also supervising a dissertation on Thomas Browne.
+I have taught PCCP, Shakespeare, and English Literature and its Contexts 1500–1700, and have also supervised dissertations on John Donne and Thomas Browne.
 I welcome enquiries to supervise these papers as well as dissertations related to my research interests.

 Research Interests